MicrosoftDocs/azure-stack-docs/azure-local/deploy/deployment-local-identity-with-key-vault.md

 Before you start, make sure that you:

 - Sign the [Local Identity with Azure Key Vault Preview signup form](https://forms.office.com/pages/responsepage.aspx?id=DQSIkWdsW0yxEjajBLZtrQAAAAAAAAAAAAN__v7SnuFUNjBYOTVZTjRaTUtVVFVWSU1EM1dWWFpSOC4u&route=shorturl) to participate in the limited public preview.
+For more information about how we collect, use, and protect your personal data during your participation in the preview, review [Microsoft Privacy Statement](https://privacy.microsoft.com/privacystatement).

 - Satisfy the [prerequisites and complete deployment checklist](./deployment-prerequisites.md).
 Skip the AD-specific prerequisites.